ricofehr/nextdeploy-cli/README.md

 `mvmc destroy` destroy current vm associated to this project `mvmc ssh` ssh into current vm
 `mvmc projects` list projects for current user

+## Contributing

+1. Fork it.
+2. Create your feature branch (`git checkout -b my-new-feature`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin my-new-feature`).
+5. Create new Pull Request.